 Education CV

-I am a PhD student at the Faculty of Law, Cambridge Trust scholar, Research Associate at the Centre for Business Research, and a performance artist.
-I read, write, teach, and perform on the themes of law, technology, and identity (more specifically, gender).
+I have recently completed my PhD at the Faculty of Law as Cambridge Trust scholar and am currently a Research Associate at the Centre for Business Research and the ESRC Digital Futures at Work Research Centre.
+I read, write, teach, and perform on the broad themes of law, technology, and identity.
 My PhD explores the nature of the legal system as a communication system, towards a new Information Theory of Law.
 In modelling the coding processes by which law and society interact, I am investigating exclusivity, reflexivity, and adaptability of legal systems.
-Through this project, I hope to start bridging the agent-centric critiques with systemic critiques of law and ask further questions about the co-constitutive role of space, time and bodies in reinforcing structural power through the language and the physical spaces of law.
-I am keen to explore and develop feminist, anti-disciplinary, and anti-colonial approaches to theory, and use creative and collaborative methods to ask questions in ways that seek to challenge the hierarchies of knowledge production.
-For creative commissions/projects, please write to bhumika.billa@gmail.com.
+Through this project, I hope to start bridging the agent-centric critiques with systemic critiques of law and further ask questions about the co-constitutive role of law, space, time, and bodies in reinforcing structural power.
+I am keen to explore and develop critical, creative, and collaborative methods that seek to challenge the hierarchies of knowledge production as I study them.

 Education:

-- PhD in Law, Peterhouse College, University of Cambridge (2021-present)
+- PhD in Law, Peterhouse, University of Cambridge (2021-present)

 - LLM, St Edmund's College, University of Cambridge (2019-20)